-As the Harris Shield begins today, there is divided opinion among cricket coaches for inter-school tournament's new format
+As the famous Harris Shield begins today, there is divided opinion among various coaches of the game regarding the inter-school tournament's new format

 There have been mixed reactions from school coaches regarding the new format of the Mumbai Schools Sports Association (MSSA) Harris Shield boys U-16 inter-school cricket tournament, which begins at various venues today.

 According to the new format, initially there will be no separate Elite and Plate group as has been the norm previously.
 All participating outfits (130 teams) will be divided into groups of four who will then play 45-over preliminary-round matches in a knockout format till the quarter-final stage.

 IES Raja Shivaji players practice at Matunga’s Dadkar Maidan yesterday